 Program OverviewPrinter Friendly

-At Centennial College's Occupational Therapist Assistant & Physiotherapist Assistant (OTA & PTA) program, you learn to support people whose ability to function and adapt has been impaired or compromised by injury, illness, the process of ageing and developmental or emotional disability.
+At Centennial College's Occupational Therapist Assistant & Physiotherapist Assistant (OTA & PTA) program, you learn to support people whose ability to function and adapt has been impaired or compromised due to injury, illness, or conditions affecting participation in daily activities.

 Once you complete the Occupational Therapist Assistant & Physiotherapist Assistant program, you will have the knowledge, skills and ability to work under supervised practice with registered occupational therapists and physiotherapists to provide rehabilitation services to improve people's quality of life.

 To facilitate learning and growth of our diverse students into highly skilled, client-centred, and reflective rehabilitation practitioners.
 By providing current theoretical knowledge and practical experiences, students will become compassionate leaders who excel in the dynamic healthcare field.